Application of axiomatic formal theory to the Abraham--Minkowski controversy: Conclusion

-In this article, we treated Maxwellian continuum electrodynamics as an axiomatic formal theory and showed that valid theorems of the formal theory are contradicted by conservation laws and showed that valid theorems of the formal theory are contradicted by special relativity.
-Axiomatic formal theory is a cornerstone of abstract mathematics and the contradiction of valid theorems of Maxwellian continuum electrodynamics by other fundamental laws of physics proves, unambiguously, that continuum electrodynamics, special relativity, and energy--momentum conservation laws, as currently applied to dielectrics, are mutually inconsistent.
 We then established a rigorous basis for a reformulation of theoretical continuum electrodynamics by deriving equations of motion for the macroscopic fields from Lagrangian field theory adapted for a dielectric-filled spacetime.
-We reformulated the conservation laws, which were originally derived for the case of an unimpeded inviscid incompressible flow of non-interacting particles (dust, fluid, etc.) in the continuum limit in an otherwise empty volume, for the continuous flow of photons in a dielectric-filled volume.
-We used coordinate transformations between inertial reference frames in a dielectric-filled volume to derive a theory of dielectric special relativity.
-The reformulated versions of continuum electrodynamics, special relativity, and energy--momentum conservation laws are mutually consistent in a dielectric-filled volume.
-We used the new theory to provide a lucid re-interpretation of the Balazs thought experiment and the Jones--Richards experiment for the electromagnetic momentum in a dielectric medium.
-The Abraham--Minkowski controversy is trivially resolved because the tensor total energy--momentum continuity theorem, the total energy--momentum tensor, the total momentum, and the total energy are fully electromagnetic and unique for a thermodynamically closed system consisting of a simple linear dielectric block draped with a gradient-index antireflection coating illuminated by quasimonochromatic light.
+We reformulated the conservation laws, which were originally derived for the case of an unimpeded inviscid flow of non-interacting particles (dust, fluid, etc.) in the continuum limit in an otherwise empty volume for the flow of a light field in a dielectric-filled volume.
+In a separate publication \cite{BIPrepr}, we used coordinate transformations between inertial reference frames in a dielectric-filled volume to derive a theory of dielectric special relativity.
+The reformulated versions of continuum electrodynamics, special relativity, spacetime, field theory, and energy--momentum conservation laws are mutually consistent in a dielectric-filled volume.
+The Abraham--Minkowski controversy is trivially resolved because the tensor total energy--momentum continuity theorem, the total energy--momentum tensor, the total momentum, and the total energy are fully electromagnetic and unique for a closed and complete system consisting of a simple linear dielectric block draped with a gradient-index antireflection coating that is illuminated by quasimonochromatic light.
+The newly derived theory makes a unique prediction that was shown to be consistent with the Balazs \cite{BIBalazs} thought experiment and the Jones--Richards experiment \cite{BIExp} and is consequently compliant with the Scientific Method.